ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 ## Change Log

+### 2018-04-12 ~ Theo

+R13.4
+REP / Reports Module
+* Better handling of zones
+* More code streamlining

+### 2018-04-11 ~ Theo

+R13.3
+REP / Reports Module
+* Element attributes starting to have buttons to update the display
+	* Buttons for: ID, Surface type, Adjacent spaces, CAD object ID, Space and Zone
+* Spaces report has zoom button

+### 2018-04-03 ~ Theo

 R13.2
-* REP / Reports Module
+REP / Reports Module
 	* All functions either set or get
 	* All functions follow clearer naming structure

-Done: * 2018-04-02 ~ Update all get functions so they return objects
+Done: 2018-04-02 ~ Update all get functions so they return objects

 ### 2018-04-02 ~ Theo